maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

-As mentioned into Section~\ref{maigesPack}, we implemented three main methods to search by DE genes: \code{deGenes2by2Ttest}, \code{deGenes2by2Wilcox} and \code{deGenes2by2BootT}.
-The first one supposes that the data are normally distributed and uses the t statistic to do the calculations.
-The other two are non-parametric and do not assumes normality into data.
-The use of these functions is illustrated by the following command, the other two are used in the same way, and will not be presented here.
+As mentioned into Section~\ref{maigesPack}, we implemented three main methods to search by DE genes: \texttt{deGenes\-2by2Ttest}, \texttt{deGenes2by2Wilcox} and \texttt{deGenes2by2BootT}.
+The first one supposes that data are normally distributed and uses t statistic to do calculations.
+The other two are non-parametric, avoiding data normality assumption.
+The use of these functions is illustrated by the following command (by t test).
+The other two are used in the same way, and will not be presented here.

-Once the analysis was done.
-The user can see volcano plots and save HTML (or CSV) tables with the results using the commands below, respectively.
+Once the analysis was done, it is possible to see volcano plots and save HTML (or CSV) tables for the results using the commands below, respectively.

-It is also possible to do cluster analysis selecting DE genes according with the p-values of the tests.
-The functions \code{hierMde}, \code{somMde} and \code{kmeansMde} do cluster analysis using hierarchical, SOM and k-means algorithms, respectively.
-To do the SOM cluster with 2 groups using 20 most differentially expressed genes (adjusting p-values by FDR) use the command below, the result is into Figure~\ref{SOM20}.
-Similarly, it is possible to do cluster analysis directly for objects of class \code{maiges}, using the functions \code{hierM}, \code{somM} and \code{kmeansM}, but without selecting differentially expressed genes.
+It is also possible to do cluster analysis selecting DE genes according with tests p-values.
+Functions \texttt{hierMde}, \texttt{somMde} and \texttt{kmeansMde} do cluster analysis using hierarchical, SOM and k-means algorithms, respectively.
+To do SOM cluster with 2 groups using 20 most differentially expressed genes (adjusting p-values by FDR) use the command below, result is in Figure~\ref{SOM20}.
+Similarly, it is possible to do cluster analysis directly for objects of class \texttt{"maiges"}, using the functions \texttt{hierM}, \texttt{somM} and \texttt{kmeansM}, but without selecting differentially expressed genes.

-All the methods presented above are applicable to compare only two distinct biological sample types.
+All methods presented above are applicable to compare only two distinct biological sample types.
 When there are more than two types, it is possible to use ANOVA models.
-We also implemented a method to do this kind of analysis, using functions from \pkg{limma}.
-But first the user must run another method to construct design and contrasts matrices.
-To construct these matrices for an ANOVA model for {\em Tissue} factor (note that this factor has 4 sample types, type \code{getLabels(gastro.summ, "Type")} to see them), use the command below.
+We also implemented one method for adjust ANOVA models, using functions from \texttt{limma}.
+To use this model, another method is necessary to construct design and contrasts matrices.
+As an example, to construct these matrices for {\em Tissue} factor (note that this factor has 4 sample types, type \texttt{getLabels(gastro.summ, "Type")} to see them), use the command below.

-And them, to fit the model and to do the F test use the following command.
+And them, to model fit and to do F test calculation use the following command.

-If the user want to do the individual t tests use (this is the default) below.
+If user want to do individual t tests it is possible to use (this is the default) the command below.